ObolNetwork/obol-docs/docs/int/Overview.md

 - The [Distributed Validator Launchpad](../dvl/intro), a [User Interface](https://goerli.launchpad.obol.tech/) for bootstrapping Distributed Validators
 - [Charon](../charon/intro), a middleware client that enables validators to run in a fault-tolerant, distributed manner
-- [Obol Managers](../sc/01_introducing-obol-managers.md), a set of solidity smart contracts for the formation of Distributed Validators
+- [Obol Splits](../sc/introducing-obol-splits.md), a set of solidity smart contracts for the distribution of rewards from Distributed Validators
 - [Obol Testnets](../testnet.md), a set of on-going public incentivized testnets that enable any sized operator to test their deployment before serving for the mainnet Obol Network

 ### Sustainable Public Goods